sagemath/trac_to_gh/Issue 1529.md

 # Issue 1529: update install_scripts to also install R script.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1529

 Original creator: was